**Please check regularly for updates**

 The repertoire is up to you but should be varied in style.

-50 minute workshop with the adjudicator follows immediately after your performance.
-A red-shirted Cantando volunteer will take you to your location.
+30 minute workshop with the adjudicator follows immediately after your performance.
 Be sure to talk with the adjudicator about your expectations of the workshop and your own specific concerns with your ensemble.

-Be sure to address any questions to us as they arise.
-We want to make your trip here comfortable and easy so you can focus on all the music-making surrounding you!
+Be sure to address any questions to us as they arise – we want to make your trip here comfortable and easy so you can focus on all the music-making surrounding you!
 THE EASIEST WAY TO REACH US IS VIA EMAIL.
-Address your musical questions and concerns to our Director, Dennis Prime, email@example.com and all other questions to our assistant, Kelsey Moore at firstname.lastname@example.org.
+Address your questions and concerns to Dennis Prime (Director) at, email@example.com or to assistant director Kelsey Moore at firstname.lastname@example.org